 Choose a Google Slides Presentation Template

-For this tutorial, we've used the Fox Google Slides template from GraphicRiver.
-Here's a sample of how the template looks:
+For this tutorial, we've used the Fox Google Slides template from GraphicRiver (no longer available).

 To use the template, simply type over the slide information in the template with your own information.